 Intrinsic Value Philosophy and Ethics

-The philosophy of intrinsic value believes that ‘intrinsic value maximization’ as a goal of business is good for the society.
-We know that there are both good as well as bad means of achieving anything.
-If the maximization is achieved through malpractices like frauds, monopoly establishment, violation of the law and environmental standards etc., it is not good for the society.
+The philosophy of intrinsic value believes that ‘intrinsic value maximization’ as a business goal is good for society.
+We know that there are both good and bad means of achieving anything.
+If the maximization is through malpractices like fraud, monopoly establishment, violation of the law and environmental standards, etc., it is not good for society.
 Let’s see some points to understand how it is good:

-- Stocks holders or the investors also part of society.
+- Stocks holders or investors are also part of society.

-- There are visible consumer benefits because no company can achieve its goal of intrinsic value without delighting their customers well.
+- There are visible consumer benefits because no company can achieve its goal of intrinsic value without delighting its customers well.

 - The employee gets long-term and sustainable benefits with such companies.
-Helps an economy in generating more employment.
+It helps an economy in generating more employment.

-- Supplier and all other stakeholders benefit from profitable companies and sustainable businesses.
+- Suppliers and all other stakeholders benefit from profitable companies and sustainable businesses.